cheryllium/easy-html-css/_lessons/19-fancy-link-effects.md

 Now, refresh the page and try hovering over the link.
 Now, it will be underlined when we hover.
 However, notice that all of the CSS we wrote for `#sidebar a` still applies: the display block, colors, borders and spacing.
 That's because the link is still an `a` tag in the `#sidebar`, even when it is hovered over.
 The browser will apply the styles for `#sidebar a` first, and then add the styles for `#sidebar a:hover` over top of that.

 For properties defined by both, it will go with the `a:hover` rules because that selector is more specific.
-For example, we already `text-decoration: none;` on the selector that only contains the `a` tag.
+For example, we already added `text-decoration: none;` on the selector that only contains the `a` tag.
 Our `a:hover` rule changes this for hovered links, so they appear underlined, but everything else stays the same.

 <div class="screenshot">
   <img src="/assets/ch19_1.png" />